keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

     warning: manual
 ```

-**Note:** If the approval is the first task of a sequence, the approval service will not be provided with the result from a previous task.
-In this case, it will always fall back to the `manual` approval strategy.
+**Note:** If the approval is the first task of a sequence, the approval service is not provided with the result from a previous task.
+In this case, it always falls back to the `manual` approval strategy.

 <details><summary>**Example:** Extended shipyard with a mandatory approval task in production</summary>